adamedx/winbox/README.md

 * [PSReadline](https://github.com/lzybkr/PSReadLine) module for PowerShell
 * Other environmental settings optimized for development

-*Winbox* is for developers regardless of platform background:
+*Winbox* is for developers and operators regardless of platform background:

-* **Windows experts:** you live and breathe Windows, maybe a lot of C#, .NET, and PowerShell and even Win32 API.
-The tools in this cookbook are best of breed for that kind of work!
+* **Windows users:** You live and breathe Windows.
+If you're a developer, that probably means maybe a lot of C#, .NET, and PowerShell and even the Win32 API.
+The tools in this cookbook are best of breed for that kind of work.
+If you're new to development on Windows, this cookbook gives you the tools used by the most experienced Windows developers.
-* **Unix users on Windows:** you're primarily a Linux-focused developer who, for whatever reason, finds herself using Windows.
+* **Unix users on Windows:** You're primarily a Linux-focused developer who, for whatever reason, finds herself using Windows.
 This toolset makes sure you won't feel lost without standard-issue Linux capabilities such as a usable terminal, remote package manager, and